Wire, solenoid, or controller?

 Sprinkler wiring issues often look like a dead zone or controller problem

-A sprinkler wire repair request usually starts with a symptom: one station will not open, two zones quit after yard work, a valve buzzes, or the controller reports a fault.
+A sprinkler wire tracing or repair request usually starts with a symptom: one station will not open, two zones quit after yard work, a valve buzzes, or the controller reports a fault.
 The useful first step is to separate controller settings from valve-box and field-wire clues.

 - One zone will not turn on even though other zones run